nabzali/nabzali/README.md

 ## About Me

 - 💻 Full-Stack Software Engineer & Technical Consultant
-- 💬 Languages: Python🐍, JavaScript🔥, Java♨️, C#️⃣, and more!
+- 💬 Languages: Python🐍, JavaScript🔥, Java♨️, C#, and more!
 - 🎓 Graduate of Computer Science at University of Nottingham, with Year in Industry at IBM 🤓
 - Certified AWS Cloud☁️ Practitioner (🔜)
 - Lover of God 🤲📿